-Students continue to be placed into sets in Year 8, through a combination of results from Key Stage 2, Year 7 and a series of internal assessments.
-They can move up and down sets based on assessment results.
+Some subjects may continue to place students into sets, through a combination of results from Key Stage 2, Year 7 and a series of internal assessments.
 However, every effort is made to provide intervention support before moving students down.
 At Allerton Grange we pride ourselves on teaching and learning, including providing the right support to challenge and stretch our students, helping them to achieve their full potential.

 Year 8 assemblies take place on Tuesday mornings 8.50am – 9.10am, in place of normal registration with form tutors.
 Assemblies cover a range of key messages, some special events and speakers linked with areas covered through the Personal, Social and Health Education curriculum.
 Every half term, Rewards Assemblies take place to recognise achievements from individuals and groups.

 We follow the school’s Policy for Positive Discipline which allocates achievement and behaviour points to students.
 Achievement points can lead to prizes or special trips, whereas behaviour points issued for breaking school rules can lead to detentions or more serious sanctions.

 Each individual subject page contains information concerning what is studied in this subject in Year 8.
 This includes useful links for parents to support their children with learning at home.
 Should you require further information, please contact us either by emailing the curriculum leader directly, or by using the 'Contact Us' form on this website.

 Mr Chris Donlon - Assistant Headteacher and Key Stage 3 Director

 Mrs Leanne Hosty – Progress and Welfare Leader for Key Stage 3 and Transition Manager